Dr. Kyle WagnerVice President of Instruction and Economic Development361email@example.com Instructional Resources

 Courses which he is currently teaching are Intermediate Algebra, College Algebra, Mathematics for Business

 & Social Sciences, Calculus for Business & Social Sciences, and Calculus I & II.
-In addition to teaching, Mr. Villarreal also helps provide academic advising for students, works with mathematics faculty to review and develop division policies and course curriculum, and serves as the
+In addition to teaching, Mr. Villarreal also works with mathematics faculty to review and develop division policies and course curriculum, and serves as the

 Some of his hobbies are pencil sketching and playing his guitar when he has time(he actually began